-- Contamination of samples from outside sources - Possible sources include sampling equipment, personnel, and the contract analytical laboratory. - Matrix interference Analysis was affected by dissolved inorganic/organic materials in the matrix.
+- Instrument failure The instrument did not perform correctly. - Preservation requirements not met The requirements identified by the specific analytical method were not met or properly documented. - Contamination of samples from outside sources - Possible sources include sampling equipment, personnel, and the contract analytical laboratory. - Matrix interference Analysis was affected by dissolved inorganic/organic materials in the matrix.

 Data validation involves a more extensive process than data verification.
 Validation includes all the verification checks, as well as checks for less common errors, including instrument calibration that was not conducted as required, internal standard errors, transcription errors, and calculation errors.
 The amount of data checked varies, depending on the environmental media and on the DQOs for each project.
 Data for some projects, such as long-term groundwater monitoring, may require only verification.
 Data from some waste streams receive the more rigorous validation testing, performed on 20 to 100 percent of the analytical results.

 The results of the verification or validation process are entered into the EIMS.
 When analyses are determined to be outside of QC parameters, a qualifier is applied to the result stored in the EIMS.
 Results that have been rejected are qualified with an "R." Rejected results are not used in the preparation of this report.

-The most common QC issue determined during 2018 was the presence of low-level contamination of trip, field, and method blanks used in VOC analyses.
-Results for the trip and field blanks are summarized on Table 1.
-This resulted in minor qualification of sample results.
+The most common QC issue determined during 2019 was the presence of low-level contamination of trip, field, and method blanks used in VOC analyses.
+Results for the trip and field blanks are summarized in Table 1.
+This issue resulted in minor qualification of sample results.
 Minor violations of laboratory control sample results are also common.
 In most cases, the violation does not result in qualified sample results.